Accurate detection. Expert diagnosis.

 Mammograms may be harder to interpret if you are younger than 30.
 This is because your breast tissue is denser than when you are older.

-You may feel some pain or discomfort during the mammogram because your breast is compressed against the X-ray plate.
-This pressure will not harm your breast.
+You may feel some pain or discomfort during the mammogram because your breast is squeezed (compressed) against the X-ray plate.
+This pressure won't harm your breast.

 You may have other risks depending on your specific health condition.
-Be sure to talk with your provider about any concerns you have before the test.
+Talk with your provider about any concerns you have before the test.

 Some things may make your mammogram less accurate.
 They include: